DustyWerth/DustyWerth.github.io/_pages/about.md

   <em>Outdoor Life Gallery</em>
 </div>

-At heart, I'm someone who seeks to embrace life fully, from intellectual challenges to the simple joys of a meal shared under the stars.
-My life is a tapestry of professional achievements and personal passions.
+At heart, I'm someone who seeks to embrace life fully, from intellectual challenges to the simple joys of a meal shared with friends and family.
+My life is a unique mixture of professional achievements and personal passions.
 I believe in continuous learning, giving back, and cherishing every moment.

 Welcome to my page, and thank you for joining me on this journey.